About Schools North East

 Rose joined Schools North East in September 2018 as the Events Coordinator.

-She assists the Events Manager in creating and developing the large annual events programme, ensuring that each event is planned and executed to a high standard.
-Through research, Rose ensures that our events are in line with the need and current demand of North East schools as well as bringing new ideas to the table.
+She works within the events team, creating and developing the large annual events programme, ensuring that each event is planned and executed to a high standard.
+Through research, Rose ensures that our events are in line with the needs and current demand of North East schools as well as bringing new ideas to the table.

-In the time that she has been here Rose has successfully supported the planning and delivery of more than 50 major conferences, single-issue events and webinars with over 10,000 delegates.
-Before joining the team at Schools North East, Rose worked for many years within the Hospitality Industry.
-Outside of Schools North East Rose likes to travel and spend time with friends and family.
+In the time that she has been with Schools North East, Rose has successfully supported the planning and delivery of all the major conferences, single-issue events and webinars with over 10,000 delegates.
+Before joining the team, Rose worked for many years within the Hospitality Industry.

 Marketing and Communications Officer